inesAmri56/tp1_SOA/README.md

 # tp1_SOA
-n this repository, I will share what I have learned about Service-Oriented Architecture.
+In this repository, I will share what I have learned about Service-Oriented Architecture.